 As drones become more accessible to the average person, the number of airspace incursions is rising.
 Many of these incidents are accidental, caused by inexperienced hobbyists who may not understand flight restrictions or the risks of flying near sensitive areas.
 The article Drone Sightings Near Airports highlights that the Federal Aviation Administration (FAA) receives over 100 reports of unauthorized drone operations near airports every month, and emphasizes that drone operators may not understand the dangers or regulations, especially around aircraft and airports.

 This is just one example of the increase in unauthorized drone incursions.
 Drone incursions are not limited to airports—there were over 13,000 drone incursions reported at U.S. power-generation facilities in 2024 alone.
 The NFL notes that incidents during NFL games skyrocketed from 67 in 2018 to 2,845 in 2023—a dramatic increase of over 4,100%.
-Clearly no public space or critical infrastructure is immune to drone incursions, whether purposeful or not.
+Clearly, no public space or critical infrastructure is immune to drone incursions, whether purposeful or not.

 Organizations are turning to a variety of drone detection methods: Radio Frequency (RF) to track drones and locate operators, radar detects drone incursions even if they aren’t broadcasting the legally required Remote ID signal, EO/IR cameras to confirm visuals, and acoustic sensors to capture sound signatures.
 Each of these drone detection methods has pros and cons.
 To understand which of these you need, read more below.